hackfestca/hfscoreboard/README.rst

 You can change DNS names and IPs at your will.

 1. Install three(3) VMs on latest version of [OpenBSD][openbsd].
 Default config with no GUI will do.
-Increase the `var` partition if you plan to have a lot of logs (a lot of players?, bruteforce?, etc.).
+Increase the `var` partition if you plan to have a lot of logs (a lot of players?, bruteforce?, lot of binaries to download, etc.).

     _It will work with another OS as long as you are resourceful :)_